-Home-School Tutoring has high standards and codes of practice, and we have been is a full corporate member of The Tutors’ Association (TTA) from 2014.
+Home-School Tutoring has high standards and codes of practice, and we been a full corporate member of The Tutors’ Association (TTA) since 2014.
 This means that, in addition to upholding our own standards and codes, we also adhere to TTA’s published standards and abide by their codes of professional practice and ethics.

 TTA was established to advance the private tutoring industry and encourage professional standards.
 It aims to support tutors in their work, by investing in continuing professional development and accreditation, and by informing you of what should be expected of a professional tutor.
 Below you will see TTA’s Code of Ethics, which is very similar to our own at Home School Tutoring:

 Code of ethics for tutors

 1. I understand that my role as a tutor is to encourage and enable pupils to achieve their unique potential as independent learners through acknowledgement, encouragement, understanding, and personalised attention.